gtshepard/blog-api/README.md

-##Blogify
+## Blogify
-- is a backend to a blog website written in pyhtion using the flask webframework
+- A backend to a blog website written in python using the flask webframework